 In essence, it seems that science is beginning to explain what spirituality and religion have known for a very long time.

-We for one can’t wait what else quantum mechanics manage to explain, and we can’t wait to wake up in the world that has found true meaning and happiness.
+We for one can’t wait what else quantum mechanics manages to explain, and we can’t wait to wake up in the world that has found true meaning and happiness.
 As Einstein once said: “A calm and modest life brings more happiness than the pursuit of success combined with constant restlessness.”